 Also an accomplished composer, Mr. Balzun's “haunting and beautiful” music has received international recognition.
+He recently was a multiple prize-winner in the 2017 SOCAN Foundation Awards for Young Composers.
 In 2014, he was named a finalist for the prestigious ASCAP Morton Gould Young Composers Awards.
 Other accolades include winning the Dallas Wind Symphony’s 9th annual “Call for Fanfares”, as well as winning first prize in the Classical Marimba League International Composition Competition.
 In 2010, Mr. Balzun was also a prize-winner in the National Broadcast Orchestra’s Galaxie Rising Star Composers’ Competition, winning both the Young Composers Prize and the Grand Prize.
 In 2012, he was the youngest composer invited to participate in the Art Song Lab through the Vancouver International Song Institute.
 He was a guest presenter and composer at the CBDNA 2013 National Conference in Greensboro, North Carolina, as well as the 2014 CFAMC National Conference, where he was also a featured soloist.